The licence tax regime is regulated in Articles 61h-61o of Local Taxes and Fees Act (LTFA).

 Declaring the tax

-The tax returns shall be submitted in the municipality within the territory whereof the establishment whereat the licence activity is carried out is located, and where the licence activity is not carried out at an establishment or is not carried out from a fixed location, the said returns shall be submitted in the municipality where the natural person, including the sole trader, has his or her permanent address.
+The tax returns shall be submitted in the municipality within the territory whereof the establishment whereat the licence activity is carried out is located, and where the licence activity is not carried out at an establishment or is not carried out from a fixed location, the said returns shall be submitted in the municipality where the natural person, including the sole proprietor, has his or her permanent address.

-Deadlines for tax payment
+Deadlines for tax remittance

 The licence tax shall be remitted in four equal payments, as follows: